new-tel/newtel-php-api/README.md

-# Newtel php API libary
+# New-tel php API libary

 Welcome to the developer pages for the New-tel php library API.